Australian travelling with family arrested on firearms charges boarding a Ko Samui flight - Thai Examiner

 An Australian man was arrested on Wednesday as he tried to board a plane flight on Ko Samui with a handgun and 96 rounds of ammunition.
 He told police he had bought the gun at a local shop on the island.
-The tourist, on holidays with his family, said he purchased the firearm for self-protection while travelling.
-Mark Bassal was previously involved in a shooting in the Ingleburn area of Sydney in March 2016 when his brother was gunned down in a hail of gunfire over a business dispute.
+The tourist, on holiday with his family, said he purchased the firearm from a shop on the island and that it was not an illegal firearm.

 An Australian tourist was arrested at the main airport in Ko Samui as he tried to board a flight to Suvarnabhumi Airport with a handgun and ammunition concealed in his baggage.